Ponyboy47/inotify/README.md

 # Inotify
 A swifty wrapper around Linux's inotify API.
 Trying to make using inotify in Swift as easy as possible.

+Annoyed with the lack of FileSystemEvent notifications in Swift on Linux that are easily accessible to Swift on iOS/macOS?
+Well now there's no need to fret!
+Using the Linux inotify API's, this library is bringing first class support for file notifications to Swift!
+Easily watch files and directories for a large set of events and perform callbacks immediately when those events are triggered.

-## Features
+## Features:
 - Easily add and remove paths to watch for specific events
-    - Includes an easy to use struct for all of inotify's supported filesystem events
+    - Includes an easy to use enum for all of inotify's supported filesystem events
 - Easily start and stop watching for events
     - Two available methods of waiting for events (select(2) and manual polling)
 - Supports custom DispatchQueues for both the monitoring and executing